RI Term Allocated Pension

 You can change how often you’re paid at any stage.
 Please call us on 13 43 72 for a copy of the payment variation form.

-• While you can’t change your term, your investment plan could make a difference to how much you earn each year and over the term of your pension.
-You can choose which plan or type of assets your pension is invested in based on different levels of expected risk and return.
+• While you can’t change your term, your investment option could make a difference to how much you earn each year and over the term of your pension.
+You can choose which option or type of assets your pension is invested in based on different levels of expected risk and return.

 Learn more about your investment options or find your investment style.